 Santa Clara, CA Kitchen, Bath and Home Renovation Gadi Construction

-The cost of a 20x20 room addition in California varies widely based on location, materials, and complexity, but a typical range is between $80,000 and $200,000 or more.
-In high-cost coastal areas like San Francisco or Los Angeles, prices often start at $100,000 for a basic finish.
-This estimate generally includes foundation work, framing, roofing, electrical, plumbing, insulation, drywall, and interior finishes.
-Key cost drivers are site accessibility, permit fees (which can be substantial in California), the quality of materials, and whether you need new HVAC or plumbing lines.
-For an accurate budget, obtain multiple detailed quotes from licensed contractors who understand local building codes and seismic requirements.
+The cost of a 20x20 master suite addition in California varies widely based on location, materials, and complexity.
+On average, you can expect a range from $80,000 to $200,000 or more.
+In high-cost coastal areas like San Francisco or Los Angeles, prices often start at $120,000 for a basic addition and can exceed $300,000 for high-end finishes and complex site work.
+Key cost factors include foundation work, roofing, plumbing, electrical, HVAC integration, and interior finishes.
+Permits and design fees in California also add significantly to the budget.
+It is crucial to obtain multiple detailed quotes from licensed contractors who understand local building codes and seismic requirements.

 252 reviews